Indian curry mussels in a coconut milk sauce, spicy, fragrant & delicious, a real gastronomic treat that cooks in well under 15 minutes!

 This dish needs nothing more than some nice bread to mop up the coconut milk rich broth after you have finished picking through the curried mussels.

-As tempting as it is to suggest naan bread, which does work, but I think that you actually want something that is a little fluffier.
+As tempting as it is to suggest naan bread, which does work, I think that you actually want something that is a little fluffier.

 Personally, I often choose a soda bread, even with the Indian slant to this meal.

-Although a side helping of fries and they must be thin and crisp, salty french fries would not go amiss.
+Although a side helping of fries, and they must be thin and crisp, salty French fries would not go amiss.

-I use the same technique as I do to cook my chippy chips but I reduce the cooking time by half in the initial phase.
+I use the same technique as I do to cook my chippy chips, but I reduce the cooking time by half in the initial phase.

 It would work equally well with my straw potatoes!